aftab-s/computron-devops/Kubernetes.md

 # Kubernetes Essential Commands

+- **Controller Manager** : **Watches the cluster** and handles actions such as maintaining the correct number of nodes and application replicas.
+- **Scheduler** :  Responsible for scheduling pods from a "spaced state" (pending) to available or empty nodes based on resource needs and history.

 This table outlines the core components of the Kubernetes control plane and common `kubectl` commands.

 | Component/Command | Description |